-Welcome to the listening room.
-Below you can click on the audio links to hear Wiens mandolins in the hands of some great players.
+Welcome to the A/V room.
+Below you can click on the video and audio links to hear Wiens mandolins in the hands of some great players, and at least one not so much.
 You can set the relative volume levels of each track and A/B the clips if you wish.
 Enjoy!

 “Cranbrook”- Timothy Hicks on Wiens F5 #26

 Timothy Hicks playing his original composition “Cranbrook” on Wiens F5 #26 in 2012.

 Tim acquired Wiens F5 #26 by chance on the pre-owned market and loved it enough to write this tune with my hometown in mind.
 It means alot to me.
 I love the tune, and I think he gets a great sound out of this mandolin.
 FYI #26 is a Virzi’d F5 with a Adirondack soundboard and Slabbed sugar maple back.

 Jeff Rose of Detour Bluegrass playing the classic fiddle tune “Redwing” on Wiens F5 #12 back in 2006.
 Jeff searched high & low for a mandolin that had what he was looking for and settled on Wiens F5 #12 for a time.
 This instrument has an Adirondack Spruce top and one-piece slab Red maple back from Ted Davis’ legendary stash.